Working with Connector SDK

 Connector SDK logs

-You can directly access your SDK connectors' logs using the Fivetran Platform Connector.
-Your connectors' logs are available in the CONNECTOR_SDK_LOG
+- Using the Fivetran Platform Connector.
+Your connections' logs are available in the